mnlescobar/mnlescobar/README.md

 I am Manuel Escobar, an economist working at the Inter-American Development Bank as a macroeconomics consultant.

-* 🎓 M.A. in Economics from the University of Chile
+* 🎓 MSc. in Economics from the University of Chile
 * 🏦 International **Macroeconomics** as primary field of interest
 * 📊 Enthusiast of **data-driven** decisions
 * 💻 Skilled in using advanced data techniques to analyze large datasets and tackle policy questions